corona-warn-app/cwa-website/blog/2020-12-24-cwa-1-10-announcement/index.md

 ---

-The next update of the Corona-Warn-App (version 1.10) will include a contact journal, where users can note the names of people they’ve met and locations they’ve visited.
+With the Corona-Warn-App's next update (version 1.10), Deutsche Telekom and SAP's project team add a contact journal to the app, where users can note the names of people they’ve met and locations they’ve visited.

 <!-- overview -->